fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 #### 4.22*:  bloglist expansion, step10

 After adding token based authentication the tests for adding a new blog broke down.
 Fix now the tests.
-Write also a new test that ensures that adding a blog fails with proper status code <i>401 Unauthorized</i> it token is not provided.
+Write also a new test that ensures that adding a blog fails with proper status code <i>401 Unauthorized</i> if token is not provided.

 [This](https://github.com/visionmedia/supertest/issues/398) is most likely useful when doing the fix.